 Overview – Karoo NP

-The Great Karoo, the largest ecosystem in South Africa, doesn’t appear to be anything more than vast nothingness to most people driving between Johannesburg and Cape Town.
-Most of the wildlife that once roamed this area has been eradicated, but Karoo National Park is a relatively small area where the habitat is protected, and you can stop to appreciate this subtle environment.
-Although not a prime wildlife viewing area, several animal species adapted to these harsh conditions can be seen.
+The Great Karoo, the largest ecosystem in South Africa, doesn’t appear to be anything more than vast nothingness to people driving between Johannesburg and Cape Town.
+Most of the wildlife that once roamed here has been eradicated, but Karoo National Park is a relatively small area where the habitat is protected, and you can stop to appreciate this subtle environment.

 Pros & Cons